Server

 OpenSearch 1 is a fork of Elasticsearch 7, except some advanced features (not used by Nuxeo) they are fully compatible.

-Nuxeo 2023 is defining index settings, mappings and uses the Rest API according to Elasticsearch 7 version (equivalent to OpenSearch 1 version).
-Nuxeo is relying on OpenSearch client library to access the search cluster.
+The nuxeo-search-client-opensearch1 package defines index settings, mappings and uses the Rest API according to Elasticsearch 7 version (equivalent to OpenSearch 1 version).
+It relies on OpenSearch 1.x client library to access the search cluster.

-Note that for historical reasons, Nuxeo 2023 continues to name "Elasticsearch" its search service and configuration options.
-Elasticsearch and OpenSearch could be used interchangeably in the documentation.
+Note that for historical reasons you may find some "Elasticsearch" occurrences in configuration properties.
+Because they are compatible for these versions, Elasticsearch and OpenSearch could be used interchangeably in the documentation.

 In addition to OpenSearch 1 and Elasticsearch 7, Nuxeo also works with Elasticsearch 8 cluster, as Elasticsearch 8 being backward compatible and able to honor Elasticsearch 7 API.